sgost/contentconcepts-data/services/plagiarism_correction/index.md

     - Plagiarism detection
     - Plagiarism remover
 ---

+<span style="color:red">***WE DO NOT SUPPORT OR ENCOURAGE PLAGIARISING OTHERS' WORK  & INTENTIONAL PLAGIARISM***</span>.

 Modern-day academic plagiarism involves mostly self-plagiarism - a lot of unintentional similarity that the authors have as part of sections such as Materials & Methods or References or definition of principles or laws that remain constant and are universal.

-***PLEASE NOTE WE DO NOT SUPPORT OR ENCOURAGE PLAGIARISING OTHERS' WORK.***

-Our plagiarism correction service help you reduce the similarity faster with the help of our expert editors who have experience in rephrasing sentences to reduce the similarity.
+Our plagiarism correction service help you find the similarity percentage using industry-leading plagiarism checker and gives you plagiarism report.
+Based on the similarity report, our plagiarism editor advises what level of manuscript editing for removing plagiarism is required.
+Our plagiarism editors reduce the similarity faster with the help of the plagiarism report by rephrasing sentences to reduce the similarity.
 Our Plagiarism Correction services involve: